Network Services · Vancouver, BC

 Firewall Management

-Fortinet, SonicWall, WatchGuard, Meraki, and Palo Alto.
-UTM policies, intrusion prevention, web filtering, and VPN configuration.
+Fortinet, SonicWall, WatchGuard, Meraki, and Palo Alto, with unified threat management policies, intrusion prevention, web filtering, and VPN configuration.

 Wireless Networks